 The Prescription Drug Benefit provides covered prescription drugs and supplies.
-Each covered prescription drug, when purchased from a Participating Pharmacy, will be subject to a Member cost sharing amount.
-The Cost Share amount is determined by the tier level of the prescription drug dispensed (i.e., Tier 1, Tier 2, Tier 3, or Tier 4).
-In general, most generic drugs and competitively priced brand drugs are included on Tier 1 and typically represent the lowest cost to Members.
-Tier 2 represents the intermediate Member Cost Share and generally includes preferred drug products.
-A Tier 2 preferred prescription drug on the Commercial Formulary may be reclassified as a Tier 3 non-preferred prescription drug on the date the FDA approves a bioequivalent generic prescription drug.
-Tier 3 represents a higher Member cost share and generally includes all brand name drugs not selected for Tier 1 or 2 and some generic drugs (i.e. non-preferred drug products).
-Tier 4 prescription drugs are Specialty drugs subject to the highest Cost Share (a Member should please refer to their Summary of Benefits and Coverage document to see if this Tier applies to them).
-Capital Health Plan reserves the right to add, remove or reclassify any prescription drug on the Commercial Formulary at any time.
-Your plan's covered drug list, or formulary, is a list of medicines that your prescription drug plan covers.
-This formulary is a closed formulary.
+Each covered prescription drug, when purchased from a Participating Pharmacy, will be subject to a member cost-sharing amount.
+The Cost Share amount is determined by the tier level of the prescription drug dispensed (i.e., Tier 1, Tier 2, Tier 3, Tier 4, Tier 5, or Tier 6).
+In general, most generic drugs and competitively priced brand drugs are included on Tiers 1 and 2 and typically represent the lowest cost to plan members.
+Tier 3 represents the intermediate plan member Cost Share and generally includes preferred drug products.
+A Tier 3 preferred prescription drug on the Commercial Formulary may be reclassified as a Tier 4 non-preferred prescription drug on the date the FDA approves a bioequivalent generic prescription drug.
+Tier 4 represents a higher plan member Cost Share and generally includes not selected for Tier 1, 2, or 3 and some generic drugs (i.e. non-preferred drug products).
+Tier 5 and 6 prescription drugs are Specialty drugs subject to the highest Cost Share.
+Capital Health Plan reserves the right to add, remove or reclassify any prescription drug on the Commercial Formulary is a closed formulary.
 This means that all available covered medications are shown.
 Medications that are not shown are not covered.